codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 tsqllint
 ```

-The following tools are **deprecated** and shouldn't be used, although their tool names are still accepted in the Codacy configuration file:
+The following names correspond to **deprecated tools** and shouldn't be used, although they're still accepted in the Codacy configuration file:

 ```text
 bundleraudit